GOP congressman suing Pelosi over mask mandate contracts covid

-Norman added he would quarantine for the next 10 days and work virtually “to every extent possible.”
+Norman added that he would be in quarantine for the next 10 days and work virtually “to every extent possible.”

-A week ago, Norman — along with Reps.
-Marjorie Taylor Greene (R-Ga.) and Thomas Massie (R-Ky.) — filed a lawsuit against Pelosi arguing that fines they had incurred for not wearing masks on the House floor were unconstitutional.
-The three were each fined $500 in May for not wearing masks on the House floor.
+A week ago, Norman — with Reps.
+Marjorie Taylor Greene (R-Ga.) and Thomas Massie (R-Ky.) — filed a lawsuit against Pelosi (D-Calif.) arguing that fines they had incurred for not wearing masks on the House floor were unconstitutional.
+The three were each fined $500 in May for mask violations.

-They argued that, at the time, the Centers for Disease Control and Prevention had changed its guidance to say that fully vaccinated people likely did not have to wear masks.
-Pelosi, however, kept in place the mask mandate on the House floor, sparking a backlash among House Republicans who accused Pelosi of wanting simply to “control” the chamber.
+They argued that, at the time, the Centers for Disease Control and Prevention had changed its guidance to say that fully vaccinated people most likely did not have to wear masks.
+Pelosi, however, kept in place the mask mandate on the House floor, sparking a backlash among House Republicans, who accused Pelosi of wanting simply to “control” the chamber.

-With the more contagious delta variant driving a surge in coronavirus cases across the country, Pelosi last week reimposed a mask requirement in the House, leading once again to vocal protests by House GOP members.
+With the more contagious delta variant driving a surge in coronavirus infections across the country, Pelosi last week reimposed a mask requirement in the House, leading again to protests by House GOP members.

 “Government-imposed mask mandates represent a harmful combination of virtue signaling and unjustified fear,” Norman tweeted last week.